DariosKrimsKrams/hashtag-buddy-backend/doc/quality_improvement_4_flag_too_generic_hashtags.md

-# Flag hashtags that are "too generic"
+# save count hashtags that are "too generic"

 like instagram, instagood, photooftheday, picoftheday, like4like, style, selfie, happy